amccrea/nginx/README.txt

 multiply that by 100 machines, and simple setups become a huge pain.
 (2) Not only can you install your initial setup quickly, but if some of your commodity hardware fails, you can deploy a new machine almost instantanously.
-(3) Probably the most important thing in devops personel's life - it's easy to make chances.
+(3) Probably the most important thing in the devops day - it's easy to make chances.
 Need to change one piece?
 A config variable, an admin email, a firewall rule?
 Simply edit a manifest (or a few), and either have them all do a manual pull using mcollective/etc, or wait 30 mins and they'll all be updated automatically.
 (4) Monitoring is so much easier.
 The puppet agent also serves as a monitor and that data can be so nicely